Lawyers in Trump's civil fraud trial are ordered to clam up about judge's communications with staff

 The judge says the accusations of bias and improper influence are false, and he insists that he has an “absolute, unfettered right” to input from his clerk.

-He told the defense Thursday that he might expand the gag order to include attorneys if any of them referred to a member of his staff again.
-He started Friday's court session by saying he hoped he’d made himself clear.
+Separately on Friday, a federal appeals court temporarily l ifted a gag order on Trump in his 2020 election interference case in Washington.

+That order bars Trump from making public statements targeting prosecutors, court staff and potential witnesses in the case accusing him of conspiring to overturn the 2020 election he lost to President Joe Biden.
+It still allows the former president to assert his innocence and to claim the case against him is politically motivated.

-Kise then argued anew that if the judge was “receiving input from someone with potentially demonstrable bias" or at least questions about it, defense lawyers need to "make that record.”
+In New York, Trump lawyer Kise had argued anew that if the judge was “receiving input from someone with potentially demonstrable bias" or at least questions about it, defense lawyers need to "make that record.”

 A record documenting questions or objections that were raised during a trial would be key to any appeal.